Avimitin/nvim/README.md

 git clone https://github.com/YOUR_USER_NAME/nvim ~/.config/nvim
 ```

 Open your neovim by command `nvim` and wait for all plugins installed.
-Please
+The plugins
-quit and reopen the neovim for loading all plugins.
+will be installed automatically.
+Please quit and reopen the neovim to load all the
+plugins.

+> If the neovim don't install plugins automatically, use the command `:PackerSync`
+> to install those plugins manually.
+And please open a issue to notify me about the
+> error.

 **NOTE:** Markdown preview plugin is installed in another thread, please
 wait for it until it response message of installation success.
 Otherwise, you will find